-Lesson Title: Define and describe sets and elements of a set Theme: Numbers and Numeration Lesson Number: M1-L057 Class: SSS 1 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to use various ways of writing and describing sets in terms of their members or elements.
-Preparation Write the words i board. in Opening on the
+Lesson Title: Define and describe sets Theme: Numbers and Numeration and elements of a set Lesson Number: M1-L057 Class: SSS 1 Time: 40 minutes By the end of the lesson, pupils will be able to use various ways of writing and describing sets in terms of their members or elements.
+Preparation Write the words board. in Opening on the